The Hellfire Club Walk with the BEST views of Dublin City & A Spooky Past

 Watch the Sunset at the Hellfire Club: The Hellfire Club is one amazing place to watch the sunset in Ireland’s Capital City.
 The sun sets from the east of the building ruins, as seen in the image above.
 This photo was taken from inside the old building, on the top floor.
 The Hellfire Club is easily one of the top locations to watch the sunset in Dublin.

-Explore inside the Hellfire Club: It is possible for walkers to explore inside the old ruins.
+Explore inside the Hellfire Club: It is possible for those taking part in the Hellfire Club Walk to explore inside the old ruins.
 This is a rather spooky experience as the building is quite dark on the inside and with the scary stories associated with the building, entering it is sure to give you shivers.
 With that being said, it’s super cool being able to walk up to the top floor of the building and snap a pic of the wonderful surroundings.

 What Happened at Dublin’s Hellfire Club?